PERSONAL FINANCE | august 12, 2024

 Your home may represent a substantial portion of your assets.
 Of course, it’s also often where you live, which can make its disposition during divorce particularly challenging from an emotional perspective.
 Along with considering your emotional relationship to the home(s) and whether its ownership will still fit your budget, space requirement, and lifestyle needs as a soon‑to‑be single person, it’s important to understand your disposition options.

-Real estate is commonly handled one of four ways.
-The couple can:
+Real estate is commonly handled one of four ways:

-• Sell the property and split the proceeds.
+• The couple can sell the property and split the proceeds.
 While this option is straightforward, the complication is that both spouses (not just one) would need to secure a new residence.

-• Maintain ownership then sell later.
-If a couple opts to keep the property, a plan for division of financial obligations associated with the home (such as mortgage payments, taxes, insurance, and maintenance) and how sale proceeds (and taxes owed4) will eventually be handled, can and should be outlined in the divorce settlement.
+• The couple can maintain ownership together, then sell later.
+If a couple opts to keep the property, a plan for division of financial obligations associated with the home (such as mortgage payments, taxes, insurance, and maintenance) and how sale proceeds (and taxes owed6) will eventually be handled, can and should be outlined in the divorce settlement.

 • Transfer ownership.
 If the home is owned mortgage‑free and the other expenses are manageable for the spouse who prefers to keep it, the spouse who plans to move out may opt to hand over ownership.
 In this case, the spouse who is willing to relocate may be awarded a greater share of other assets to account for their portion of the home’s equity.

-The disposition of assets in taxable accounts such as brokerage and bank accounts and tax-deferred retirement accounts—such as individual retirement accounts (IRAs), 401(k)s, and pension plans—will also be outlined in your divorce settlement.
+The disposition of assets in taxable accounts, such as brokerage and bank accounts, and tax‑deferred retirement accounts, such as individual retirement accounts (IRAs), 401(k)s, and pension plans, will also be outlined in your divorce settlement.
 If you pursue divorce through the court system, division of the assets will be driven by state law.
-Nine states apply a concept known as community property, in which all earnings, assets, and debt accrued over the course of the marriage are split evenly, sometimes regardless of formal ownership.5
+Nine states apply a concept known as community property, in which all earnings, assets, and debt accrued over the course of the marriage are split evenly, sometimes regardless of formal ownership.7

 Most states, however, employ a concept known as equitable distribution, by which all earnings, assets, and debt are divided between the parties in a way the court deems fair—but not necessarily equal.
 For instance, if one spouse has a high, steady income and a sizable 401(k) plan balance while the other spouse spent most of the marriage caring for the children and the household, the latter spouse may be awarded a higher percentage of assets.
 While not equal, a judge might consider this fair since the higher‑income spouse likely had access to a savings plan that the homemaker spouse did not and has income that might allow them to reliably rebuild that balance after the divorce.
 Alternatively, if the lower‑earning spouse is awarded alimony payments, the higher‑earning spouse may be awarded a greater share of the asset balances.

-To outline details on division of qualified retirement plan6 assets, a legal document called a qualified domestic relations order (or QDRO) is typically included in your divorce settlement.
-A QDRO payout can be received as taxable installment payments, as a taxable lump sum, or as a non-taxable transfer or rollover to an eligible retirement account.
-If assets you’ve received via QDRO are re-titled but kept in the same qualified retirement plan, any subsequent distributions will be taxed, but the 10% early withdrawal penalty will be waived.
+To outline details on division of qualified retirement plan8 assets, a legal document called a qualified domestic relations order (or QDRO) is typically included in your divorce settlement.
+A QDRO payout can be received as taxable installment payments, as a taxable lump sum, or as a nontaxable transfer or rollover to an eligible retirement account.
+If assets you’ve received via QDRO are retitled but kept in the same qualified retirement plan, any subsequent distributions will be taxed, but the 10% early withdrawal penalty will be waived.

 Debt